Garter • Thistle • St. Patrick • Merit • Companions of Honour •

 Like the Royal Family Order, this decoration was given to females only, courtiers and family members alike.

-The badge consisted of a medallion of Queen Victoria and Albert, the prince Consort, differing in the width and jewelling of the border as the Classes descend.
-The fourth substitutes a jewelled cipher.
-All four were surmounted by a crown, which was attached to a bow of white moire ribbon.
-The honor conferred no rank, it was merely a personal memento.
+The badge consisted of a medallion of Queen Victoria and Prince Albert, but as the Classes of the order descended, there was a difference in appearance.
+The fourth Class is instead a jeweled cipher, and all four were surmounted by a crown, which was attached to a bow of white moire ribbon.
+This order is more of a personal memento rather than an official state decoration.
+[Top]